-The fever continued through Monday, and when his father took him to the medical clinic, Luke’s parents fears were confirmed when he was diagnosed with the flu.
+Luke’s fever continued through Monday, and when his father took him to the medical clinic, Luke’s parents fears were confirmed when he was diagnosed with the flu.
 He was sent home to rest and was given diarrhea and nausea medicine.

 The next day Luke began spitting up blood and had great difficulty breathing.
 He was rushed to the hospital in an ambulance.
 With his lung packed with bloody mucus, Luke was kept in the ICU in critical condition.
-The following morning Luke was medevaced to Arkansas Children’s Hospital for more intensive care.
+The following morning Luke was MedEvaced to Arkansas Children’s Hospital for more intensive care.
 Luke was tested and eventually diagnosed with H1N1.

 After a week, Luke suffered a serious setback.
 The doctors called in his family and his mother fell on her knees to pray for his life.
 From that point forward, Luke improved as his lungs got better and his blood pressure stayed normal.
-Luke came out of his coma after 12 days but a tube remained his throat for the next five days.
+Luke came out of his coma after 12 days but a tube remained in his throat for the next five days.
 He was extubated on October 24 and entered rehab four days later in order to regain his basic living skills.

-While Luke has his health back, he continues to think about the young children he witnessed suffering from H1N1 in the hospital some who didn’t make it out alive.
+While Luke has his health back, he continues to think about the young children he witnessed suffering from H1N1 in the hospital, some of who didn’t make it out alive.
 He wonders how different things would have played out if he and the others in the hospital had been vaccinated against H1N1.